pimp-my-book/goa-student-documentation/posts/order-calculator.md

 2.1 For the "Course Code", please enter the course you need the calculator for.

 2.2 In the "Book Title" field just enter Calculator.
+Eg: HP 10BII Plus Finamcial Calculator.

-2.3 In the ISBN field, enter the name of the calculator eg: Casio/Sharp
+2.3 In the ISBN & Author field, enter "calculator"

-2.4 For the "Book Author" field enter the calculator type: Scientific/Financial/FZA83 plus/Basic calculator

-2.5 You can leave the "Book Edition" field blank.

-2.6 In the "Note" field just enter "Calculator Order"